 Open 1Password.
 You can do this with either the desktop apps or the browser extensions, which look like this:

-To work with a password (or other data) in 1Password, begin typing the name of the item you want into the Search box at the top of the window.
+To work with a password (or other data) in 1Password, begin typing the name of the item you want into the search box at the top of the window.
 If you would rather see a list of all the items you have stored here, you’ll need to do that with the Desktop app.
 I find this kind of clumsy, although I’m sure it wouldn’t take long to get used to it.

 1Password has a perfectly functional password generator.
-While it lacks some of the customization options that other products have, I like its ability to generate PINs (numerals only) as well as easy to speak, type, and remember passwords like blatant-quay-pandemic-hopper.
+While it lacks some of the customization options that other products have, I like its ability to generate PINs (numerals only) as well as easy-to-speak, type, and remember passwords like blatant-quay-pandemic-hopper.
 You can generate passwords directly in the browser extensions, while in the desktop app, you do so as part of creating a password item.
 Using a password manager like 1Password is crucial for creating and storing highly secure passwords.

 One of the nicest features of 1Password is the Watchtower, which is available in the desktop apps.
 It will help you ensure that your passwords are secure.
 To see it, log in to 1Password.com, select a vault, then select Watchtower in the menu on the left side of the window.
 1Password generates a Watchtower report, which will look something like this:

 It shows you which passwords have problems, and tells you how to fix the problem.
-Unlike some of its competitors, 1Password won’t change your problem passwords for you (see our Dashlane review for example).
+Unlike some of its competitors, 1Password won’t change your problem passwords for you (see our Dashlane review, for example).
 However, it quickly identifies problem passwords, which you can fix with the password generator.

 Once you are done with all the preliminaries, you are ready to see 1Password in action.
-Whenever you visit a web page that 1Password has data for, it will display the 1Password icon in any of the date fields it “knows.”
+Whenever you visit a web page that 1Password has data for, it will display the 1Password icon in any of the data fields it “knows.”
 Click on the icon to fill all the relevant fields.

 If you have more than one password for this page (for example with multiple email accounts) 1Password will display a list of available credentials.
 Select one of the options and 1Password will fill in the appropriate fields.